lookmanbili/xeo-architecture/README.md

 - **Low Hardware Barrier :** The architecture is subjected to continuous benchmarking against perceived "standard user-level" hardware .
 This ensures that performance gains are derived from algorithmic orchestration rather than proprietary, high-value hardware features.

+- **Good Enough Speed :** The target speed is set to a standard of 20–30 tokens per second, ensuring a high-quality human experience.

 We fix for the moment 01 negotiable pillar:

 - **Inference Speed :** Inference speed is strategically moderated to accommodate the low hardware constraints.
 In instances of significant context shifts , a controlled latency margin is permitted, ensuring that the User Reaction Time does not exceed an undesirable threshold.
 And while the architecture accommodates short-term adaptive latency during extreme context pivots, the overarching objective is the achievement of Ultra-High Inference Throughput.